Preach (Drake song)

-Preach is a song by Canadian rapper Drake, featuring Canadian artist PartyNextDoor, from his commercial mixtape If You're Reading This It's Too Late.
-Released as the first single from the mixtape on March 29, 2015, the song was well-received for its melodic production and emotive lyricism, reflecting themes of struggle, self-awareness, and loyalty.
+Preach is a song by Canadian rapper Drake, featuring Canadian singer PartyNextDoor, from his commercial mixtape If You're Reading This It's Too Late.
+Released as the first book single from the mixtape on March 29, 2015, the song was well-received for its melodic production and emotive lyricism, reflecting themes of struggle, self-awareness, and loyalty.
 The track was produced by PartyNextDoor and features a guest verse from the artist.

 Composition

 "Preach" is known for its moody, atmospheric production and its use of several samples, contributing to its introspective tone.
 The track incorporates a sample from the 2014 track "Unfaith" by DJ Ekali, a Canadian electronic producer.
 "Unfaith" also appeared in Wednesday Night Interlude, the 10th track on If You're Reading This It's Too Late, further connecting both songs within the mixtape.
 Additionally, "Preach" features a sample from "Stay," a track performed by American electronic artist Henry Krinkle, known for his minimalist approach to production.
 The collaboration of these samples creates a haunting soundscape that complements the song's reflective lyrics.

 The song's lyrics explore themes of relationships, trust, and personal integrity, with both Drake and PartyNextDoor delivering verses that balance vulnerability with defiance.
 The blending of PartyNextDoor’s signature R&B style with Drake’s introspective rap lines gives the song a seamless fusion of hip hop and contemporary R&B.